-You can find scholarship financial aid for studying Government by using a scholarship search engine like Scholarships That Work, which has 38 Government scholarships with an average award amount of $6,852.
-You can also find scholarships to pursue Government by inquiring with organizations that offer Law & Public Policy scholarships, like the American Legion, Department of Arkansas, the Government Finance Officers Association, the American Legion, Department of New York, or the Law Office of Shane R. Kadlec.
+You can find scholarship financial aid for studying Government by using a scholarship search engine like Scholarships That Work, which has 38 Government scholarships with an average award amount of $6,680.
+You can also find scholarships to pursue Government by inquiring with organizations that offer Law & Public Policy scholarships, like the Governor's Office of the State of Illinois, the American Legion, Department of North Carolina, the Washington Crossing Foundation, or the Government Finance Officers Association.

 All students who plan on studying or majoring in Government are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Government scholarships may vary, so be sure to read the scholarship listing carefully.
 Two scholarships for Government majors are specifically open to applicants who identify as Asian or Native American or Alaska Native students.
-Plus, three scholarships for studying Government require extracurricular involvement.
+Of these scholarships, two require community service participation.
+Plus, four scholarships for studying Government require extracurricular involvement.
 For military-affiliated students, there are one scholarship for studying Government specifically available to you.

 Scholarships by Major